ErikMLysfjord/beerbuddy/sustainability.md

 Our fetching does not fetch more data than necessary, saving a lot of bandwidth and energy.
 For example, when fetching a beer, we only fetch the comments for that beer, not all comments for all beers.
 We also only fetch the first 10 beers when loading the main page, and then fetch more when the user scrolls down.

  ## Database

-Our database is designed to be as efficient as possible.
+Initially, we used Docker and PostgreSQL as a relational database is capable of handling large datasets in an efficient way.
+However, due to restrictions on Docker usage, we had to switch our database.

+We now use SQLite, a lightweight, file-based relational database, for efficiency and sustainability.
+Its small footprint saves energy as it doesn't require a separate server process.
+Plus, its support for complex queries reduces CPU usage by minimizing the need for multiple joins.
 We have a table for beers, a table for breweries, a table for comments, a table for users, and a table for votes.
-This means that we easily can fetch all the information we need with as few joins as possible.
+This means that we can easily fetch all the information we need with as few joins as possible.

 ## GraphQL